firebelley/godot-export/README.md

 ### Example Configuration
 Below is a sample workflow configuration file utilizing this action.
 This example workflow could be defined in `.github/workflows/main.yml`.
 For more information about defining workflows see [the workflow docs](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow).

-This workflow will export your game and create a release with the resulting files.
+This workflow will export your game, archive the files, and create a release containing the archives.

 ```yml
 # Whenever a push is made to the master branch then run the job